Being a Cougar student pharmacist means you have the opportunity to learn and develop in the WSU community with both your peers and alumni.

 - Learn about the Fred Meyer Alumni-Student Mentor Program and determine if you want to participate

-- Alumni and student pharmacists will be informed of their mentor/mentee pairings in early fall semester
+- Mentors and student pharmacists will be informed of their mentor/mentee pairings in early spring semester

 - Student pharmacists – it is your responsibility to contact your mentor first!
 Please contact your mentor within two weeks of receiving the pairing email.